-We model the pricing of a single stock, which is available in supply Q. There are four time periods.
-At time 4, the stock pays a terminal dividend of $F + \eta + \varepsilon$ , where $\varepsilon$ is a normally distributed shock that is not revealed until time 4, while $\eta$ is a normally distributed shock that is revealed at time 3.
-The variance of $\varepsilon$ is standardized to unity.
-The variance of $\eta$ is assumed to be infinitesimally small-in particular, what matters is that it is small relative to the variance of $\varepsilon$ .
-This is just an expositional trick that simplifies the analysis slightly, by keeping the fundamental risk of the stock-and hence all risk premia-approximately constant from time 1 to time 3.
+We model the pricing of a single stock, which is available in supply Q. There are three dates.
+At time 3, the stock pays a terminal dividend of F + h + e, where e and h are independent normally distributed shocks that are not made public prior to liquidation.
+The variance of e is standardized to unity.
+The variance of h is assumed to be infinitesimally small-in particular, what matters is that it is small relative to the variance of e.
+As will become clear, this is just an expositional trick that simplifies the analysis slightly, by keeping the fundamental risk of the stock-and hence the risk premium-constant from time 1 to time 2.

-At time 2, there is an "insider" who obtains early private information about the value of the time-3 news $\eta$ , and who may trade (in infinitesimally small quantities) based on this private information.
-Such trades will partially reveal $\eta$ to outside investors, and we denote by $\eta^E$ the time-2 rational expectation of $\eta$ based on the information set available to outsiders.
-We will say more about insider trading behavior and the inference process that determines $\eta^E$ momentarily.
+At time 2, there is an "insider" who obtains early private information about the value of h, and who may trade in infinitesimally small quantities based on this private information.
+Such trades will partially reveal h to outside investors, and we denote by $h^E$ the time-2 rational expectation of h based on the information set available to outsiders.
+We will say more about insider trading behavior and the inference process that determines $h^E$ momentarily.